neomjs/neo/README.md

 You can also write a guide in case you learned something new while using neo.mjs or just help to get more eyes on this project.

 Either way, here are more infos: <a href="./CONTRIBUTING.md">Contributing</a>

 </br></br>
+<h2 id="sponsors">14. neo.mjs is in need for sponsors!</h2>

+neo.mjs is an MIT-licensed open source project with an ongoing development.</br>
+So far the development was made possible with burning my (tobiu's) personal savings.</br>

+This is obviously not sustainable.
+To enable me keep pushing like this, please support it.</br>
+The benefit of doing so is getting results delivered faster.

+<a href="https://github.com/sponsors/tobiu">Sponsor tobiu</a>

+More infos: <a href="./BACKERS.md">Sponsors & Backers</a>

+Logo contributed by <a href="https://www.linkedin.com/in/dinkheller/">Torsten Dinkheller</a>.

+</br></br>
 Build with :heart: in Germany.